 Essential Dishes for First-Time Visitors

-- Bacalhau (Salted Cod): The national dish with supposedly more than 365 preparation methods—one for every day.
-Popular preparations include Bacalhau à Brás (shredded cod with onions, fried potatoes, and scrambled eggs) and Bacalhau com Natas (cod baked in a rich cream sauce).
+• Bacalhau (Salted Cod): This is the national dish with supposedly more than 365 preparation methods.
+Popular preparations include Bacalhau à Brás and Bacalhau com Natas.

-- Fresh Seafood: Given Portugal’s long coastline, seafood stars on every menu.
-Grilled sardines, especially during summer festivals, are a simple, delicious staple.
-Polvo à Lagareiro (octopus roasted with garlic, olive oil, and potatoes) is beloved, while Cataplana de Marisco is a spectacular seafood stew cooked and served in a clam-shaped copper pot.
+• Fresh Seafood: Given Portugal’s long coastline, seafood stars on every menu.
+Grilled sardines are a simple, delicious staple during summer festivals.
+Polvo à Lagareiro is beloved, while Cataplana de Marisco is a spectacular seafood stew served in a clam-shaped copper pot.

-- Hearty Meats: Leitão à Bairrada (roast suckling pig) is a celebratory dish with incredibly crispy skin.
+• Hearty Meats: Leitão à Bairrada is a celebratory roast suckling pig with incredibly crispy skin.
 Cozido à Portuguesa is a formidable stew of various meats, sausages, and vegetables.
-In Porto, the iconic Francesinha sandwich—bread, cured ham, sausage, and steak, all covered with melted cheese and a hot tomato-beer sauce—provides “pure indulgence,” according to travelers.

-- Pastries and Sweets: Beyond the world-famous Pastel de Nata (custard tart), don’t overlook Queijadas (small cheese tarts) and regional conventual sweets originally made by nuns with abundant egg yolks, found in pastry shops (pastelarias) nationwide.
+• Pastries and Sweets: Beyond hunting down the best Pastéis de Nata in Lisbon, don’t overlook Queijadas.
+You will also find regional conventual sweets originally made by nuns with abundant egg yolks in pastry shops nationwide.

 Understanding Portuguese Dining Culture

-The couvert—bread, olives, butter, or small appetizers placed on your table at the beginning of a meal—commonly confuses first-time visitors.
-These aren’t complimentary; if you eat them, you will be charged.
-It’s perfectly acceptable to politely decline them.
+The couvert commonly confuses first-time visitors.
+These are the bread, olives, butter, or small appetizers placed on your table at the beginning of a meal.
+These aren’t complimentary; if you eat them, you will be charged, but it’s perfectly acceptable to politely decline them.

 Social Customs and Etiquette: Navigating Portuguese Society